musicmetadata/territories/README.md

 A simple library for dealing with territory hierarchies used in music metadata, currently primarily focused on CISAC TIS.

-Conversion between TIS and ISO (DDEX!) territories will follow in the next release.

 ## Classes

 It has only two classes: